liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 # Kubernetes Cluster on Raspberry Pi 4: Bare Metal GitOps Guide

+TL;DR: This guide details the step-by-step process to deploy a production-grade Kubernetes cluster on Raspberry Pi 4 hardware using Ansible for infrastructure provisioning and ArgoCD for GitOps-based application management.
+And a ton of modern cloud-native tools along it.

 ## Table of Contents
 1. [Introduction and Scope](#1-introduction-and-scope)
     *   [Project Overview](#project-overview)